-Riding of bicycles
+Riding of bicycles and scooters

-Children are encouraged to ride their bicycles to school.
+Children are encouraged to ride their bicycles or scooters to school.
 Bicycle racks and a lock-up are provided for the children's use at the school.
-Bicycles are not to be ridden in the school grounds.
+Bicycles or scooters are not to be ridden in the school grounds.
 Please ensure your child has a lock for their bike so they can be secured.
+The wearing of helmets is compulsory.